 When to use a sheet mask?
 Which one to use?
 How to make it stay on the face?
 Do I rinse afterwards or not?
 What about moisturising afterwards – yes or now?
 Should I really #sheetmask everyday?
 Is pricier always better?
-Can I skip all other skincare if I use sheet masks regularly?
+Can I skip moisturiser if I use a hydrating sheet mask regularly?
 Are all sheet masks good?
-Are they for everybody?

 So.
 Many.
 Questions.